Achieving 2 Year Olds (A2YO)

-- Your child has a current statement of Special Educational Needs (SEN) or an Education, hHalth and Care Plan (ECHP)
+Your child has a current statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (ECHP)

 - Your child gets Disability Allowance

-- Your child has left care through special guardianship or an adoption or residence order
+- Your child has left care under a special guardianship order, child arrangements order or adoption order

 When Can Eligible Children Start their Free Place?